ADerycke/QTQt-tools/README.md

 ## QTQt displayer :
 Find 2 python code available through Jupyter NoteBook and partially annoted with french and english comment...
-Both code done the same thinks : use the "Summary.txt" generate by QTQt after a run to generate a simple and intergrative figure that summarize the data inverions result.
+Both code done the same thinks : use the "Summary.txt" generate by QTQt after a run to generate a simple and intergrative figure that summarize the data inverions result (see the image below).
 ![image](https://user-images.githubusercontent.com/130437433/231545454-4279488d-e586-4757-bc7d-a8a66bb8c99f.png)

 *how it work ?*